 I now write.

-Before this I spent 42+ years of my life warming all sorts of chairs in the IT industry.
+Before this I wasted 41 years of my life warming all sorts of chairs in the IT industry.

 Thank God sanity prevailed somewhere during that period and I took 3 years off at age 34 for an extended back-packing trip which I had hoped would end up with me owning a small steakhouse on the beach of a little-known island where a future Hemingway, King, Rowling and perhaps a few movie and rock stars could hang out with their toes in the sand.